 Terrifying Texts.
 Essays on Books of Good and Evil in Horror … by C. J. Miller and A. B. Van Riper (

-There is hardly a book more popular to occultists or the genre of horror movies than the Necronomicon.
-It is filled with spells, runes and various texts to summon demons, spirits and further otherworldly creatures (what actually makes it a so-called “grimoire”).
-The tales surrounding this fabricated text – that only was published as a […]
+There is hardly a book more popular with occultists or the genre of horror movies than the Necronomicon.
+It is filled with spells, runes and various texts to summon demons, spirits and otherworldly creatures (what actually makes it a so-called “grimoire”).
+The tales surrounding this fabricated text – that only was published as a joke […]